-E2 Relevant knowledge and experience of the children's care and protection sector drawn from one or more of the following fields: early family support, services for looked after children; securing positive destinations/outcomes for children in need of care and protection.

-E3 A strong track record of leading, managing and influencing the work of others through a range of workforce development opportunities such as consultancy, leading implementation projects, partnership working, facilitation attending to implementing and sustaining change.

-E4 Demonstrable track record in delivering programmes of improvement and change activities across a diverse and complex environment.

-E5 Strong track record of working with a range of stakeholders at all levels within and across Getting it right for every child agencies.

-E6 Experience of using data for improvement and evaluation techniques.
+- E2 Relevant knowledge and experience of the children's care and protection sector drawn from one or more of the following fields: care planning; kinship; fostering; adoption; permanence planning; securing positive destinations/outcomes for children in need of care and protection. - E3 A strong track record of supporting and influencing the work of others through a range of workforce development opportunities such as consultancy, leading improvement projects, partnership working, facilitation attending to appreciative enquiry. - E4 Demonstrable track record in delivering programmes of improvement and change activities across a diverse and complex environment. - E5 Strong track record of working with a range of stakeholders at all levels within and across Getting it right for every child agencies. - E6 Experience of using data for improvement and evaluation techniques. - D3 Experience of dealing with politically sensitive policy or situations.

-E7 Experience of providing line management and support to staff.

-D3 Experience of dealing with politically sensitive policy or situations.